-Payments to Counterparty:
+Payments to Enron:

+Please provide to expedite payment:

 Additional Provisions:

 Agency.
-Counterparty acknowledges that Bear, Stearns & Co.
-Inc. (“BS&C”) has acted as agent for Counterparty solely for the purposes of arranging this Transaction with its Affiliate, Bear Stearns.
-This Confirmation is being provided by BS&C in such capacity.
+Enron acknowledges that Bear, Stearns & Co.
+Inc. (“BS&C”) has acted as agent for Enron solely for the purposes of arranging this Transaction with its Affiliate, Party A. This Confirmation is being provided by BS&C in such capacity.
 Upon your written request, BS&C will furnish you with the time at which this Transaction was entered into.

 Non-Reliance.
 Each party represents to the other party that (a) it has not received and is not relying upon any legal, tax, regulatory, accounting or other advice (whether written or oral) of the other party regarding this Transaction, other than representations expressly made by that other party in this Confirmation and in the Master Agreement and (b) in respect of this Transaction, (i) it has the capacity to evaluate (internally or through independent professional advice) this Transaction and has made its own decision to enter into this Transaction and (ii) it understands the terms, conditions and risks of this Transaction and is willing to assume (financially and otherwise) those risks.
-Counterparty acknowledges that Bear Stearns has advised Counterparty to consult its own tax, accounting and legal advisors in connection with this Transaction evidenced by this Confirmation and that the Counterparty has done so.
+Enron acknowledges that Party A has advised Enron to consult its own tax, accounting and legal advisors in connection with this Transaction evidenced by this Confirmation and that the Enron has done so.

 This Confirmation may be executed in several counterparts, each of which shall be deemed an original but all of which together shall constitute one and the same instrument.

-Counterparty hereby agrees to check this Confirmation and to confirm that the foregoing correctly sets forth the terms of the Transaction by signing in the space provided below and returning to Bear Stearns a facsimile of the fully-executed Confirmation.
+Enron hereby agrees to check this Confirmation and to confirm that the foregoing correctly sets forth the terms of the Transaction by signing in the space provided below and returning to Party A a facsimile of the fully-executed Confirmation.
 Originals will be provided for your execution upon your request.

 We are very pleased to have executed this Transaction with you and we look forward to completing other transactions with you in the near future.